hggerdd/rocrail_remote_controller/firmware/README_DEVELOPMENT.md

 - Direction indicators synchronized with locomotive state
 - Energy-efficient locomotive display (only selected LED active)
 - Robust error handling and automatic recovery
+- Advanced WiFi management with interface reset and graceful recovery from internal errors

 Focus development on `rocrail_controller.py` for control logic and `lib/neopixel_controller.py` for status visualization.